Home for Global Students

 • Middle 50% ACT Composite: 33-34

-Swarthmore is a highly selective liberal arts college that uniquely offers an engineering program.
+Swarthmore interprets what the hardest colleges to get into are.
+It is a highly selective liberal arts college that uniquely offers an engineering program.
 Its admissions rate has consistently remained in the single digits.
-This unique combination likely attracts a distinct group of applicants who seek both the breadth of a liberal arts education and the specialized technical training typically found in engineering programs.
+This unique combination likely attracts a distinct group of applicants who seek both the breadth of a liberal arts education and the specialised technical training typically found in engineering programs.
 This indicates that institutions offering interdisciplinary or hybrid programs can carve out a unique niche, thereby attracting a highly competitive applicant pool.

 Cornell University